arka-pramanik-hpe/cray-istio/kubernetes/cray-istio/README.md

 2) Fixed issue in the upstream chart not actually using values for `gateways.*.externalIPs` in the gateway service.

+3) Changed _affinity.tpl to support setting the namespace for podAntiAffinity.

 In order to support deploying the hmn gateway in the same way we support the istio-ingressgateway, the `istio` subchart that was created using the instructions above is copied into the `ingressgatewayhmn` subchart.
 Along with